panacloud-modern-global-apps/full-stack-serverless-cdk/README.md

 "In a recent informal poll, more than 66% of developers chose AWS CDK as their technology of choice for building serverless applications on AWS."
 [The CDK Patterns open source journey](https://aws.amazon.com/blogs/opensource/the-cdk-patterns-open-source-journey/)

+In this repo we have used TypeScript for CDK development.
+Because we consider it the best language for CDK the reason are listed in this [article](https://awsmaniac.com/which-programming-language-is-the-best-for-aws-cdk/).
+Application and Business code in the steps is implemented in both Typescript and Python.

 ## Get AWS Account

 [AWS Educate](https://aws.amazon.com/education/awseducate/)